perkzen/reservation-system-endava/README.md

  PORT=8000
 ```

-You will also need to create a file `firebase-service-account.json`  and fill in this information.
+In backend you will also need to create a file `firebase-service-account.json` and fill in this information.
 ```json
 {
   "type": "service_account",